What to Do in Winter in Prince Edward County❄️

 Hit the trails.

 You can snap on the skis and snowshoes at many of The County’s parks and conservation areas, including Sandbanks, which features 10 km of trails, and Macaulay Mountain’s 11 km of paths.
-The 46-km-long Millennium Trail is a fantastic place to ski, snowshoe or hike – just remember that the trail is part of, and shared by, snowmobilers.
+The 46-km-long Millennium Trail is a fantastic place to cross country ski, snowshoe or hike – just remember that the trail is part of, and shared by, snowmobilers.
 Of course, you can just hike any of the trails and beaches as well.

 Three Dog Winery’s 6 km of trails are open for free on Saturdays and Sundays from 11 a.m. to 5 p.m. — and they can even supply snowshoes for free (no ski equipment).
 Guided, night-time snowshoe hikes are also available.
 Check with them for details.